alfredomartinezjr/wosostats/resources/definitions.md

 **Key passes** - `key.passes`

-A pass instrumental in creating a big chance, regardless of whether it was converted into a goal.
+A pass *instrumental* in creating a big chance, regardless of whether it was converted into a goal.
+Just because a pass led to a shot DOES NOT necessarily make it a key pass, and just because a pass was a nice pass DOES NOT necessarily make it a key pass unless it was *instrumental* in creating a big chance.

+As not all assists are necessarily key passes, but it should be noted when an assist is a key pass, when an assist is a key pass, create two rows in the "poss.notes" column: one to note that it was an "assists", another to note it was a "key.passes".

 **Ball goes out of bounds and possession is kept** - `out.of.bounds.keep.poss`